Skip to main content

 What is a colonoscopy?

 Tissue samples, or biopsies, can be taken during your colonoscopy to determine if any changes or abnormality your doctor finds are cancerous.
+In many cases, tumors discovered during colonoscopies can be removed before they develop into cancer.

 The American Cancer Society recommends all men and women with an average risk of colorectal cancer begin regular screenings at age 45.

-To fall into the “average risk” category for developing colon or colorectal cancer you:
+To fall into the ‘average risk’ category for developing colon or colorectal cancer you:

 • Do not need a personal history of colon polyps or colorectal cancer